English Language Arts

 C) Compare and Contrast

-For the fifth year in a row, students will complete modules from ERWC (Expository Reading & Writing Course).
+Students will complete modules from ERWC (Expository Reading & Writing Course).
 Each culminates with a writing project.
 7th grade example:

 3) Poetry Writing Contest: